johnluetke/WeatherAPI/README.md

 ### How can I use WeatherAPI with my mobile application?

-Since WeatherAPI is written in C# and Java, it can easily be used on any mobile platform that supports those languages Out of the box, this is just Windows Phone and Android.
+Since WeatherAPI is written in C# and Java, it can easily be used on any mobile platform that supports those languages.
+Out of the box, this is just Windows Phone and Android.
 However, with commercial tools such as [MonoTouch](http://ios.xamarin.com), WeatherAPI can be used by iOS as well.

+### How do I configure WeatherAPI?

+#### C&#35;

+WeatherAPI will search for `WeatherAPI.dll.config` on the in the application directory.
+Take a look at [src/main/config/WeatherAPI.dll.config](src/main/config/WeatherAPI.dll.config) for an example.

+#### Java

+WeatherAPI will search for `WeatherAPI.properties` on the classpath.
+Take a look at [src/main/config/WeatherAPI.properties](src/main/config/WeatherAPI.properties) for an example.